Protostropharia semiglobata: Description

 The mushroom produce a dark purple spore print.
 The thick-walled spores are ellipsoidal, smooth, and have a small apical germ pore; they measure 16.1–19.0 by 8.8–11.0 μm.
 The basidia (spore-bearing cells) are four-spored, club-shaped, hyaline (translucent), and measure 33–40 by 13–14.6 μm.

 Similar species

-Other mushrooms that resemble Protostropharia semiglobosa include Stropharia dorsispora, S. luteonitens, and Panaeolus semiovatus.
+Microscopy may be needed to distinguish the species from members of its genus.
+Other lookalikes include Agrocybe pediades, Panaeolus semiovatus, and various species of Stropharia.

 Habitat and distribution

 A saprobic species, the fungus fruits in small groups on dung, in soil containing manure, on lawns, grasslands, or in livestock corrals.
 It has been recorded on the dung of a variety of wild and domesticated herbivores and ungulates, including rabbit, sheep, cow, buffalo, moose, bear, and wallaby.
 In some instances, the dung substrate is under moss so that it appears as if the mushroom is growing from the moss.
 Fruits bodies sometimes occur with another dung-loving fungus, Deconica coprophila.
 A widespread and common species, P. semiglobosa has a cosmopolitan distribution, having been recorded from northern Asia, Australia, Europe, Central and South America, North America, North Africa, and New Zealand.
 It is thought to have been introduced to Australia with imported domestic stock.